wistia/wistia-open-docs/_posts/data-api.md

 Parameter Name   | Description
 -----------------|----------------
 adminEmail (optional) | The email address of the account manager that will be the owner of the new project.
-Defaults to the account owner if invalid or omitted.
+Defaults to the Account Owner if invalid or omitted.

 #### The Response